 - once more: always use a wool approved detergent!

-- Always remove from the machine promptly after the program has finished.
+- Always remove from the machine promptly after the programme has finished.

 Drying your wool or cashmere